projone/tweet-tracks/README.md

 - saved songs render in a playlist on the page and are saved in localStorage

 ## How to use
-- It's very simple to use.
-Under SELECT YOUR CITY box, select your choice of location, either a country or a city and click the button GO to search for trending topics.
+- Under SELECT YOUR CITY box, select your choice of location, either a country or a city and click the button GO to search for trending topics.
 - Under TRENDING IN box, click on one of the trending topics to play a song.
 - If you like to save the song to your playlist, click ADD TO PLAYLIST button.
 - Click NEW SONG to get a new song for the selected trend.